Primary school

 P4-ecole-primaire-rc

-Evaluation should encourage the student in his progress and help him build himself confidence.
+Evaluations are meant to encourage the student in their progress and help them develop confidence.

 P5-ecole-primaire-rc